 Here are the best sniper rifles in Call of Duty Warzone:

 - Swiss K31

-- Rytec AMR
+- RYTEC AMR

 Similarly to the Kar98k, this sniper rifle is great for fast-scoping, allowing players with steady hands to rack up quick headshots as soon as they see a fellow sniper.
+The Pelington 701 is a much stronger pick following the big one-shot headshot nerf, as its bullet velocity and one-shot headshot range are the best of all the aggressive snipers in the game.
 Check out our best Pelington 703 Warzone loadout to see which attachments you should use.

 More lethal than the EBR-14, but trickier to use in close quarters.
 The Dragunov is a little underrated in mid-range battles, but overall it’s just a bit weaker than its bolt-action counterparts.

 Looking for a different type of bolt-action sniper rifle?
 The Swiss K31 is a great option for Kar98k players who want to be able to fight at greater distances.
 The default version of this weapon isn’t anything to write home about – read our best Swiss loadout guide to see which attachments you’ll need.

 The LW3 Tundra has one of the fastest bullet velocities of any sniper rifle on this list, earning it a high ranking.
 In addition to this, the damage range was increased from 61 meters all the way to 69, and the aim down sight speed has been sped up slightly.
 This should be enough to bring the Tundra back into the Warzone meta after spending a long time on the sidelines.
 Give our best Warzone LW3 Tundra loadout a look to see which attachments you’ll need to upgrade this weapon.